 Most fibroids in the uterus are subserous, followed by intramural, then submucosal.
 Occasionally, fibroids occur in the broad ligaments (intraligamentous), fallopian tubes, or cervix.
 Some fibroids are pedunculated.
-Most fibroids are multiple and develop from a single monoclonal smooth muscle cell.
-Because they have estrogen receptors, fibroids tend to enlarge during the reproductive years and regress after menopause.
+Most fibroids are multiple, and each develops from a single smooth muscle cell, making them monoclonal in origin.
+Because they respond to estrogen, fibroids tend to enlarge during the reproductive years and decrease in size after menopause.

-Large fibroids may outgrow their blood supply and degenerate.
+Fibroids may outgrow their blood supply and degenerate.
 Degeneration is described as hyaline, myxomatous, calcific, cystic, fatty, red (usually only during pregnancy), or necrotic.
-Although patients are often concerned about cancer in fibroids, sarcomatous change is extremely rare.
+Although patients are often concerned about cancer in fibroids, sarcomatous change occurs in < 1% of patients.

 Symptoms and Signs

-Fibroids can cause menorrhagia or menometrorrhagia.
-If fibroids grow, degenerate, or hemorrhage or if pedunculated fibroids twist, severe acute or chronic pressure or pain can result.
+Fibroids can cause abnormal uterine bleeding (eg, menorrhagia, menometrorrhagia).
+If fibroids grow and degenerate or if pedunculated fibroids twist, severe acute or chronic pressure or pain can result.
 Urinary symptoms (eg, urinary frequency or urgency) can result from bladder compression, and intestinal symptoms (eg, constipation) can result from intestinal compression.

-Fibroids may prevent pregnancy; during pregnancy, they may cause recurrent spontaneous abortion, premature contractions, or abnormal presentation or make cesarean delivery necessary.
+Fibroids may increase risk of infertility.
+During pregnancy, they may cause recurrent spontaneous abortion, premature contractions, or abnormal fetal presentation or make cesarean delivery necessary.

 Asymptomatic fibroids do not require treatment.
-Patients are reevaluated periodically (eg, every 6 to 12 mo).
+Patients should be reevaluated periodically (eg, every 6 to 12 mo).

 For symptomatic fibroids, medical options, including suppression of ovarian hormones to stop the bleeding, are suboptimal and limited.
-However, menorrhagia or menometrorrhagia should be treated before surgery is considered.
-GnRH analogs are commonly given before surgery to shrink fibroid tissues, often stopping menses and allowing blood counts to increase.
-In postmenopausal women, expectant management can be tried because symptoms may resolve as fibroids regress.
+However, clinicians should consider first trying medical treatment before doing surgery.
+GnRH analogs can be given before surgery to shrink fibroid tissues; these drugs often stop menses and allow blood counts to increase.
+In perimenopausal women, expectant management can usually be tried because symptoms may resolve as fibroids decrease in size after menopause.

 Several drugs are used to relieve symptoms, reduce fibroid growth, or both.

-GnRH analogs given IM or sc (eg, leuprolide 3.75 mg IM q mo, goserelin 3.6 mg sc q 28 days), as a subdermal pellet, or as nasal spray can decrease estrogen production.
-These drugs are most commonly used.
-GnRH analogs are most helpful when given preoperatively to reduce fibroid and uterine volume, making surgery technically more feasible and reducing blood loss.
+GnRH analogs are often the drugs of choice.
+They can reduce fibroid size and bleeding.
+They are given IM or sc (eg, leuprolide 3.75 mg IM q mo, goserelin 3.6 mg sc q 28 days), as a subdermal pellet, or as nasal spray.
+These drugs can decrease estrogen production.
+GnRH analogs are most helpful when given preoperatively to reduce fibroid and uterine volume, making surgery technically more feasible and reducing blood loss during surgery.
 In general, these drugs should not be used in the long term because rebound growth to pretreatment size within 6 mo is common and bone demineralization may occur.
+To prevent bone demineralization when these drugs are used long term, clinicians should give patients supplemental estrogen (add-back therapy), such as a low-dose estrogen-progestin combination.

 Exogenous progestins can partially suppress estrogen stimulation of uterine fibroid growth.
-Medroxyprogesterone acetate 5 to 10 mg po once/day or megestrol acetate 10 to 20 mg po once/day given 10 to 14 days each menstrual cycle can limit heavy bleeding, beginning after 1 or 2 treatment cycles.
-Alternatively, oral therapy every day of the month (continuous therapy) may be given; it often reduces bleeding and provides contraception.
+Progestins can decrease uterine bleeding but may not shrink fibroids as much as GnRH analogs.
+Medroxyprogesterone acetate 5 to 10 mg po once/day or megestrol acetate 40 mg po once/day taken 10 to 14 days each menstrual cycle can limit heavy bleeding, beginning after 1 or 2 treatment cycles.
+Alternatively, these drugs may be taken every day of the month (continuous therapy); this therapy often reduces bleeding and provides contraception.
 Depot medroxyprogesterone acetate 150 mg IM q 3 mo has effects similar to those of continuous oral therapy.
 Before IM therapy, oral progestins should be tried to determine whether patients can tolerate the adverse effects (eg, weight gain, depression, irregular bleeding).
 Progestin therapy causes fibroids to grow in some women.
+Alternatively, a levonorgestrel-releasing intrauterine device (IUD) may be used to reduce uterine bleeding.

-Antiprogestins (eg, mifepristone) can also help reduce fibroid growth.
-The dose is 5 to 50 mg (once/day for 3 to 6 mo), which is lower than the 200-mg dose used for termination of pregnancy; thus, it must be mixed specially by the pharmacy and may not always be available.
+For antiprogestins (eg, mifepristone), the dosage is 5 to 50 mg once/day for 3 to 6 mo.
+This dose is lower than the 200-mg dose used for termination of pregnancy; thus, this dose must be mixed specially by a pharmacist and may not always be available.

 Danazol, an androgenic agonist, can suppress fibroid growth but has a high rate of adverse effects (eg, weight gain, acne, hirsutism, edema, hair loss, deepening of the voice, flushing, sweating, vaginal dryness) and is thus often less acceptable to patients.